Strang History, Family Crest & Coats of Arms

-Another 117 words (8 lines of text) are included under the topic Early Strang Notables in all our PDF Extended History products and printed products wherever possible.
+Another 75 words (5 lines of text) are included under the topic Early Strang Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Strang family moved to Ireland, but this topic is not covered in this excerpt.
-Another 101 words(7 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Research into various historical records has revealed some of first members of the Strang family to immigrate North America:

 Strang Settlers in United States in the 17th Century

 - Roger Strang, who settled in Nevis in 1660

 - Tho Strang, who arrived in Virginia in 1663